 Comfort food for date night at 'Restaurant-a-la-Home'

 It's date night, but not as we know it.
-With the old adage 'there's no place like home' taking on new meaning in 2020, we're here to help you bring fresh inspiration to dining at home this week.
-Think lamb mince nachos, steak frites with mushroom sauce and yummy potato skin salad - stress free favourites that are sure to fill your significant other's heart (and belly) with love.
+With the old adage 'there's no place like home' taking on new meaning these days, and the cold winter weather beckoning more cosy nights in instead - we're here to help bring fresh inspiration to dining at home this week.
+Think stress-free favourites that are sure to fill your significant other's heart (and belly) with love.

 Greek lamb mince nachos